Florent1711/holbertonschool-web_front_end/html_advanced/README.md

     • in the div in the footer
         -create an unordered list and put each anchor tag (Facebook, Twitter, …) as an individual list item W3C does not need to pass

+25-index.html - Copy the content of 24-index.html into 25-index.html
+    • inside the footer, after the div
+        -create a new div
+        -in the new div create an unordered list with the following links:
+            -link to # with text Terms of Use
+            -link to # with text Privacy Policy
+            -link to # with text Cookie Policy